icing/mod_md/README.md

   +- md.json              # all info about the managed domain itself +- pubcert.pem          # the certificate, plus the 'chain', e.g. all intermediate ones
   +- privkey.pem          # the private key, unencrypted
+  +- job.json             # details and log of the last renewal
 ```
 All these files belong to the user that _starts_ your server and, on most platforms, are only read/writable by that user.
 On Ubuntu, this is ```root```.
 Since you probably heard that the internet is a dangerous place, the Apache ```httpd``` will switch to another user for its traffic serving processes.
 So, when something bad comes in, it can also use privileges from that user, not ```root```.